 Introduction

-The scaphoid is the most commonly fractured carpal bone in the athletic patient, occurring a rate of 0.06 per 1000 population, and accounting for over 85% of all sport-related carpal bone fractures[1].
+The scaphoid is the most commonly fractured carpal bone in the athletic patient, occurring a rate of 0.06 per 1000 population and accounting for over 85% of all sport-related carpal bone fractures[1].
 These fractures usually arise from a fall onto a hyperextended wrist, resulting in longitudinal loading of the scaphoid and a subsequent failure of the dorsal cortex on compression[2].
 The scaphoid is at particular risk from sports involving high impact injuries to the wrist, such as football, rugby and basketball[1].

 Clinicians should have a high index of suspicion in athletes presenting with post-traumatic pain on the radial aspect of the wrist or in the anatomical snuffbox region[3].
 Sensitive examination findings include tenderness in the anatomical snuffbox, scaphoid tubercle and pain on longitudinal compression of the thumb[4].
 Clinically, this fracture can be difficult to diagnose and may not become visible until repeated scaphoid view radiographs are obtained[3].
-When negative, the second line imaging is either MRI or CT scan: this is particularly valuable when considering return to sport in affected athletes[5,6].
+When negative, the second line imaging is either magnetic resonance imaging or computed tomography scan: this is particularly valuable when considering return to sport in affected athletes[5,6].

 These fractures can be divided according to their location (proximal third; waist or middle third; distal third), fracture displacement (undisplaced or minimally displaced; displaced) and fracture stability[3].
-The Herbert Classification is the commonest classification, which groups scaphoid fractures into stable (A) and unstable fractures (B)[7].
+The Herbert Classification is the most common classification, which groups scaphoid fractures into stable (A) and unstable fractures (B)[7].
 Stable fracture patterns include those of the scaphoid tubercle (A1) and incomplete fractures through the scaphoid waist (A2).
 Unstable fracture patterns include distal oblique fractures (B1), complete waist fractures (B2), proximal pole fractures (B3), transscaphoid perilunate dislocation (B4) and comminuted fractures (B5)[7].

 Management of these injuries is based on the location and nature of the fracture[3].
-Undisplaced stable fractures (A1 and A2) are routinely treated conservatively with a scaphoid or forearm cast for 8 to 12 wk, until the fracture unites[3,8].
-Due to the risk of non-union and avascular necrosis, displaced fractures are treated surgically, with open reduction and internal fixation[3].
-Occasionally displaced distal fractures of the scaphoid tubercle, which are symptomatic, can be treated with surgical excision[3].
-The treatment of undisplaced unstable fractures remains controversial: some clinicians advise conservative management with a scaphoid or forearm cast for 8 to 12 wk; while others recommend for surgical management with internal screw fixation (often feasible through a percutaneous approach)[3,9].
+Undisplaced stable fractures (A1 and A2) are routinely treated conservatively with a scaphoid or forearm cast for 8 wk to 12 wk, until the fracture unites[3,8].
+Due to the risk of non-union and avascular necrosis, displaced fractures are treated surgically with open reduction and internal fixation[3].
+Occasionally, displaced distal fractures of the scaphoid tubercle, which are symptomatic, can be treated with surgical excision[3].
+The treatment of undisplaced unstable fractures remains controversial: some clinicians advise conservative management with a scaphoid or forearm cast for 8 to 12 wk; while others recommend surgical management with internal screw fixation (often feasible through a percutaneous approach)[3,9].
 Previous studies have demonstrated an earlier return to sport when comparing surgical to conservative management for undisplaced unstable fractures of the scaphoid waist: however, treatment practises of these injuries still remain varied among clinicians[9-11].
 Athletes demonstrate a unique challenge with regards to the management of such fractures due to their requirement to return to sport as quickly as possible[12].

-The aim of this review was to systemically assess all studies recording return to sport following scaphoid fractures, allowing collation of information on return rates to sport (RRS) and mean return times (RTS) to sport, and determining differences in sporting outcome for the various treatment methods.
+The aim of this review was to assess systemically all studies recording return to sport following scaphoid fractures, allowing collation of information on return rates to sport (RRS) and mean return times to sport (RTS), and determining differences in sporting outcome for the various treatment methods.

 Materials and methods